THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 F.4 Failure to comply with Notice

-Every member who shall fail to comply with any notice given under these Regulations requiring him to attend any hearing or pay any fine or do any other thing required to be done pursuant to the provisions of these Regulations:
+Every member who shall fail to comply with any notice given under these Regulations or to pay any fine or do any other thing required to be done pursuant to the provisions of these Regulations:

 (a) shall be suspended forthwith from membership of the Association; and